Covent Garden: Covent Garden market

 The first record of a "new market in Covent Garden" is in 1654 when market traders set up stalls against the garden wall of Bedford House.
 The Earl of Bedford acquired a private charter from Charles II in 1670 for a fruit and vegetable market, permitting him and his heirs to hold a market every day except Sundays and Christmas Day.
-The original market, consisting of wooden stalls and sheds, became disorganised and disorderly, and John Russell, 6th Duke of Bedford, requested an Act of Parliament in 1813 to regulate it, then commissioned Charles Fowler in 1830 to design the neo-classical market building that is the heart of Covent Garden today.
+The original market, consisting of wooden stalls and sheds, became disorganised and disorderly, and John Russell, 6th Duke of Bedford, requested an act of Parliament in 1813 to regulate it, then commissioned Charles Fowler in 1830 to design the neo-classical market building that is the heart of Covent Garden today.
 The "greater part of the pillars" were built from granite quarried from Cairngall in today's Aberdeenshire.
 The contractor was William Cubitt and Company.
 Further buildings were added—the Floral hall, Charter Market, and in 1904 the Jubilee Market for foreign flowers was built by Cubitt and Howard.

 By the end of the 1960s, traffic congestion was causing problems for the market, which required increasingly large lorries for deliveries and distribution.
-Redevelopment was considered, but protests from the Covent Garden Community Association in 1973 prompted the Home Secretary, Robert Carr, to give dozens of buildings around the square listed-building status, preventing redevelopment.
+The redevelopment was considered, but protests from the Covent Garden Community Association in 1973 prompted the Home Secretary, Robert Carr, to give dozens of buildings around the square listed-building status, preventing redevelopment.
 The following year the market relocated to its new site, New Covent Garden Market, about three miles (5 km) south-west at Nine Elms.
 The central building re-opened as a shopping centre in 1980, with cafes, pubs, small shops and a craft market called the Apple Market.
 Among the first shops to relocate here was Benjamin Pollock's Toy Shop.
 Another market, the Jubilee Market, is held in the Jubilee Hall on the south side of the square.
 The market halls and several other buildings in Covent Garden have been owned by the property company Capital & Counties Properties (CapCo) since 2006.
 In 1980 the London Transport Museum opened in part of the old flower market buildings, and these were refurbished in around 2005 to re-open in 2007.